 A prospective student who has a marked interest in a particular branch of physics should include this information in the online application.
 If possible, applicants should also indicate whether they are inclined toward experimental or theoretical (mathematical) research.
 This statement of preference will not be treated as a binding commitment to any course of study and research.

-In the additional academic materials section of the online application, prospective students must upload a brief description of the six most advanced courses (four in physics and two in mathematics) they completed or will complete at their undergraduate institution.
+In the Advanced Coursework section of the online application, prospective students must indicate the six most advanced courses (four in physics and two in mathematics) they completed or will complete at their undergraduate institution.

 Cross-disciplinary research opportunities in the applied sciences, astrophysics, biophysics, and chemistry are offered by the Department of Physics as well as by the Harvard John A. Paulson School for Engineering and Applied Sciences, the Department of Astronomy, the Department of Chemistry and Chemical Biology, the Department of Molecular and Cellular Biology, and the Department of Organismic and Evolutionary Biology.
 If deemed appropriate, applications indicating interest in these other scientific areas may be transferred by the physics committee to the committees of the relevant departments for review.